claudiok/clsim/README.md

 clsim
 =====
-An OpenCL-based photon-tracking simulation using a (backward) ray tracing algorithm modeling scattering and absorption of light in the deep glacial ice at the South Pole or Mediterranean sea water.
+An OpenCL-based photon-tracking simulation using a (source-based) ray tracing algorithm modeling scattering and absorption of light in the deep glacial ice at the South Pole or Mediterranean sea water.